DillK/TicTacToe/v1/readme.md

 Second we test if we are in a landscape or portrait display by analyzing the wrapper size.
 We will use these measurements to scale the canvas elements up to fit the the screen.

 Third segment has a caveat.
 What's important to note is that the Canvas size, as rendered by the browser, is not necessarily its context's size.
-If the canvas were to, for example, fill the whole browser window and be rendered at (arbitrary number) 1920x1080 pixels, the context could have a different internal resolution like 640x480 px. <b>CSS does not adjust the contexts internal resolution.</b> To make sure everything stays nice and sharp though we adjust the contexts inner width and height.
+If the canvas were to, for example, fill the whole browser window and be rendered at (arbitrary number) 1920x1080 pixels, the context could have a different internal resolution like 640x480 px. **CSS does not adjust the contexts internal resolution.** To make sure everything stays nice and sharp though we adjust the contexts inner width and height.
 Beyond that we add a little padding to make things nice, and scale everything appropriately.

 The fourth segment sets our row height and col width, which are used to place and draw our grid cells.